David F. O'Neill: Early career

 O'Neill was transferred to the Marine barracks at Naval Torpedo Station Newport, Rhode Island in December 1928 and served there until August 1930, when he was sent to the Marine barracks at Philadelphia Navy Yard.
 While there, he served as a manager of All-Marine Corps Baseball Team for one season, before returned to Marine Barracks Quantico in February 1931 and rejoined Marine Corps football team.

 In March 1932, O'Neill was ordered to the Naval Air Station Pensacola, Florida, for flight training, which he completed in March 1933 and was designated Naval aviator.
 He was subsequently ordered to Naval Air Station San Diego, California.
 He joined the Aircraft Squadrons, West Coast Expeditionary Force and participated in the maneuvers aboard aircraft carrier Langley off the coast of California.

 O'Neill was promoted to first lieutenant in January 1934 and later served with the Marine Air Squadron aboard aircraft carrier Lexington.
-He was promoted to captain in June 1936 and participated in the another series of maneuvers in the Caribbean and off the East Coast.
+He was promoted to captain in June 1936 and participated in another series of maneuvers in the Caribbean and off the East Coast.

 In June 1937, O'Neill returned to Quantico, Virginia, and joined the Marine Bombing Squadron 1-M, participating in the maneuvers in the Caribbean.
 He was ordered to the Marine Corps Schools, Quantico, in August 1939 and completed junior course in May 1940.
 O'Neill then joined as flight officer the Marine Scouting Squadron 1 at Quantico and later accompanied his unit to Guantánamo Bay, Cuba.